 FocusWriter is a "distraction free" word processor that's designed to help writers immerse themselves in their work.
 When run, it elbows aside everything else on the screen and demands the writer's full attention.
 Granted, one could achieve a similar effect by simply writing in a full-screen terminal or switching to the console and running Vim or Emacs — but many writers (Neal Stephenson excepted) are not well-versed in the classic text editors.
 Since I was trying to make a break from my normal mode of writing about technology in Vim using HTML, I wanted to see if a change of pace (or application) could boost creativity.
 Of the crop of distraction-free word processors (more on those below), FocusWriter looked the most promising.

-available from Gott for almost all major Linux distributions.
+FocusWriter is written by Graeme Gott, who publishes it and several other applications under the Gott Code brand.
+FocusWriter is Qt-based, free software (GPLv3), and packages are available from Gott for almost all major Linux distributions.
 Debian is the notable exception, but source is available if the Ubuntu packages will not install on Debian.
 It's multi-platform as well, with releases available for Mac OS X, Windows, and even OS/2.

 I picked the most recent release, 1.3.1, from Gott's PPA and started logging some writing time with FocusWriter.
 The default is for a small text area on black background in the middle of the screen, but FocusWriter allows you to modify its theme and amount of text space through the preferences.
 For example, one might prefer to have a background picture to set the mood, or to enlarge the text area, or place it off-center.
 Naturally you can change the fonts and color scheme as well.